Iran: U.S. fines China's ZTE $1.2 billion for sanctions violations

 Investigators said they were assured by ZTE executives following that report that the firm had stopped its operations in Iran, but the company surreptitiously resumed its dealings in the country the following year.

-In 2016, the U.S. imposed restrictions that made it harder for ZTE to acquire U.S. components.
+The restrictions the U.S. imposed last year made it harder for ZTE to acquire U.S. components.
 The rules required suppliers to apply for an export license before shipping American-made equipment to the company.